w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "...this was Farraday's genius: to appreciate that, even though you can't see anything in between [two magnets] &mdash; even though, no matter how closely you look, the space between the magnets will seem to be empty &mdash; there's something real there."[^5]

 Is it then inevitable that there exist regions of reality which we cannot directly or do not typically sense?
-This is not a new idea: much modern science rests on [constructs](https://en.wikipedia.org/wiki/Construct_(philosophy)) measured exclusively by proxy.
+Does science rest necessarily on [constructs](https://en.wikipedia.org/wiki/Construct_(philosophy)) measured by proxy?
 Of hierarchical systems, [Dijkstra posits](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD361.html):

 > "...the number of levels that can be distinguished meaningfully... is kind of proportional to the logarithm of the ratio between the largest and the smallest grain."[^6]